WVURAIL/dspira/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

       **"1420.5e6"**.
 The band then runs 1419.3 – 1421.7 MHz, with the line at
       1420.4058 MHz inside it.

-    - Two things to know about an RTL-SDR at this sample rate, neither of them a fault you can fix in the flowgraph:
+    - An RTL-SDR has two limitations at this sample rate.
+Neither can be fixed in the flowgraph:

-        - The band is only ±230 km/s wide, so the faint wings of the line are clipped and there is no stretch of it guaranteed free of Galactic hydrogen to fit a baseline on.
-Maps are good for seeing where the Milky Way is; treat the intensity numbers as indicative.
+        - The band covers only about ±230 km/s, clipping the line's faint wings.
+No region is guaranteed free of Galactic hydrogen for baseline fitting.
+Maps are good for seeing where the
-        - Every SDR of this type puts a spurious tone at the exact centre of its band, which at this tuning is 0.1 MHz from the line.
+          Milky Way is; treat the intensity numbers as indicative.
-          `map_h1_hdf5_drift.py` blanks a 120 kHz strip there, and because the strip is next to the line that costs roughly a quarter of the measured intensity.
+        - These SDRs produce a spurious tone at the band's exact center.
+At this tuning, it sits 0.1 MHz from the line. `map_h1_hdf5_drift.py` blanks a 120 kHz strip around it.
+The strip's proximity to the line costs roughly one quarter of the measured intensity.
 The comment on `DC_MASK_HALFWIDTH_HZ` in that script has the measured figures and the two ways to improve it.

 + Lime

     - Source block: the Lime uses the `LimeSDR Source (RX)` block.
 Click on the `osmocom` block and hit Delete.
 Then in the search window on the tool bar at the top, type "LimeSDR".
 Grab the `LimeSDR Source (RX)` and drag it onto the canvas where the `osmocom` block was.
-Then one-by-one connect the blue output of the `LimeSDR Source (RX)` block to the `Stream to Vector` block, the three `Delay` blocks, and the `Complex to Real`.
+Connect the blue output of `LimeSDR Source (RX)` to `Stream to Vector`.
+Also connect it to the three `Delay` blocks and `Complex to Real`.
 The final connections should look like the following:

     <img alt="LimeSDR Source (RX) output connected to Stream to Vector, three Delay blocks (4.096k, 8.192k, 12.288k), and Complex To Real" align="center" width="239" height="164" src="{{ '/images/Lime_connections.png' | relative_url }}">

     - Open the `LimeSDR Source (RX)` block (by double-clicking) and set the following:
-        - On the "General" tab, set "RF frequency" to "freq" [without the quotes], and check that the "Sample rate" is "samp_rate" [without the quotes].
+        - On the "General" tab, set "RF frequency" to "freq" [without the quotes].
+Check that "Sample rate" is "samp_rate" [without the quotes].
 "Channel" should be on "A" [without the quotes].

         <img alt="LimeSDR Source General tab: Channel A, RF frequency freq, Sample rate samp_rate, Oversample Default, MIMO phase align Disabled" align="center" width="297" height="265" src="{{ '/images/Lime_General.png' | relative_url }}">